hwbell/weather-world-map/README.md

 ### `cd weather-world-map`
 ###  `npm install`
 ### `npm start`
 The app gets its weather data through a Node.js backend hosted @ https://hb-weather-server.herokuapp.com/.
-The app itself is also deployed to @ https://hb-world-weather-map.herokuapp.com/.
+The app itself is also deployed @ https://hb-world-weather-map.herokuapp.com/.

 ## Summary of tools used:
 This app was made with: